 - JSON to Excel with Pandas Removing the Index Column

 - Other Options: the JSON to excel converter Package

 The structure of this tutorial is as follows.
-In the first section, we will have a quick look at a basic example of how to convert JSON to an Excel file with Pandas and Python.
-After we have seen and briefly learned, the syntax we will continue with a section covering some examples on when this knowledge may be useful.
-In the third section, we will have a look at the prerequisites of this Python tutorial and how to install Pandas.
+The first section will look at a basic example of converting JSON to an Excel file with Pandas and Python.
+After we have seen and briefly learned the syntax, we will continue with a section covering some examples of when this knowledge may be useful.
+In the third section, we will look at the prerequisites of this Python tutorial and how to install Pandas.
 After we are sure we have everything needed, we will go through four steps on how to save JSON to Excel in Python.
 Here, we will start by reading the JSON file from the hard drive and saving it as an Excel file.
 Furthermore, we will also look at an example when reading JSON from a URL and saving it as a .xlsx file.
-Finally, we will also use the Python package JSON to excel converter.
+Finally, we will also use the Python package JSON to Excel converter.

 Basic Code Example to import JSON to Excel with Python

 Here is the easiest way to convert JSON data to an Excel file using Python and Pandas:

 import pandas as pd df_json = pd.read_json(‘DATAFILE.json’) df_json.to_excel(‘DATAFILE.xlsx’)Code language: Python (python)

 In the code chunk above, we use the pandas library to read data from a JSON file and save it to an Excel file.
 Here is a step-by-step explanation of the code:

 - The first line of the code imports the pandas library and gives it the name “pd”.
 This library provides easy-to-use data structures and data analysis tools for Python.